The JEWEL Emblem

 - Home

 The JEWEL emblem is made up of seven colours, these being the colours of the rainbow spectrum.
-In eastern tradition, these colours are associated with qualities and values which the members of the Society hold in high regard.
+In eastern tradition, these colours are associated with values which the Society holds in high regard.

-- Violet represents beauty, creativity and inspirational leadership; a reverence for life, and the willingness to self-sacrifice in the service of others.
+- Violet represents beauty, creativity and inspirational leadership; and a willingness to sacrifice in the service of others.

 - Yellow represents optimism, confidence and self-worth.

-- Orange signifies energy, happiness, success and the freedom to be the best that one can be.
+- Orange signifies happiness and the freedom to be the best that one can be.

-- Red denotes courage, vitality, stability and a pioneering spirit.
+- Red denotes courage and a pioneering spirit.

-The central figure represents humanity, and symbolizes the humanitarian focus of the Society.
+The central feminine figure in violet symbolizes the humanitarian focus of the Society.

 The JEWEL Emblem was designed by JEWEL’s inaugural Vice President, Her Highness Gusti Raden Ayu Retno Astrini Mangkoenegoro VIII (fondly known as Puteri).

 Its seven-colour scheme was proposed by Thanaletchumi Selvarajah.
-The emblem’s meaning was interpreted and written into text by JEWEL’s inaugural President Thanam Visvanathan-Suresh, based on research by Hartdeep Kaur and feedback offered by the society’s Founder Members.
+The emblem’s meaning was interpreted and written into text by JEWEL’s inaugural President Thanam Visvanathan-Suresh, based on research by Hartdeep Kaur and feedback from Sue Divine, all of whom were Founder Members.

 The JEWEL Emblem was formally adopted by the Johor Women’s League in April 2009.